 Law Student Internships -- Each year, the court matches a limited number of law school students with judges for a judicial internship for one semester or summer.
 Those selected work closely with the judges, observe court proceedings, and perform legal research and writing for their assigned judge or group of judges.
 The internships are volunteer positions (unpaid).
 Students in their second or third year of law school are preferred, and the interns must commit to a minimum of ten hours per week.
 Interns are subject to a criminal background check.
 If you are interested in a law student internship, please email a cover letter which includes your approximate start and end dates and approximate hours per week available to work to ctadds1@ocnjcc.org.
 Also, attach a résumé, short writing sample, and a transcript of your law school grades.
 For further information, contact 407-836-0411.
+If you are interested in the law student internship, please email a cover letter which includes your approximate start and end dates and approximate hours per week available to work to ctadds1@ocnjcc.org.

-Magistrates -- The magistrate program was created to assist the court system whereby magistrates preside over matters involving civil disputes, domestic relations, juvenile dependency and truancy, and mental health issues.
-The Ninth Judicial Circuit has 6 magistrates.
-One magistrate presides over circuit civil and domestic relations matters in Orange County; four magistrates preside over domestic relations and mental health matters -- three are assigned to Orange County and one to Osceola County -- and one magistrate presides over juvenile and truancy matters in Orange County.
+Magistrates -- The magistrate program was created to assist the court system.
+Magistrates preside over matters involving civil disputes, domestic relations, juvenile dependency and truancy, and mental health issues.
+The Ninth Judicial Circuit has 6 magistrates: One magistrate presides over circuit civil and domestic relations matters in Orange County; four magistrates preside over domestic relations and mental health matters, of which three are assigned to Orange County and one to Osceola County; and one magistrate presides over juvenile and truancy matters in Orange County.
 The magistrates are attorneys who are appointed by and serve at the pleasure of the Chief Judge.
 They preside over several thousand cases each year.
-For more information, please contact the magistrate division administrative offices at 407-836-2210.
+For more information, please contact the magistrate division administrative offices at 407-836-2024.

 Media Relations -- It is the Ninth Judicial Circuit's goal to meet the informational needs of the media and public, ensure the rights of litigants to fair court proceedings, and guarantee the operational integrity of the courts.
-Initial appearances and arraignments are broadcast daily on the court's website, www.ninthcircuit.org.
+Initial appearances and arraignments are broadcast daily on the court's website, www.Ninthcircuit.

+org.
 Media should visit the court's website to learn more about the policies and procedures for interaction between the media and the court.
 The circuit hosts media workshops to assist journalists in understanding the programs and services offered by the court.
 These workshops provide media representatives the opportunity to talk to the judiciary about topics of concern.
 Information is provided daily to news media about specific cases, new projects and innovations in the judicial system, and the court's community outreach efforts.
 For more information, call 407-836-2047 or email ctadkl1@ocnjcc.org.

 Mental Health Court (Osceola) -- Mental Health Court, which began in Osceola County in 2000, is a diversionary program aimed at helping mentally challenged individuals who have been arrested for nonviolent misdemeanor or felony offenses receive treatment in lieu of incarceration.

 The Mental Health Court judge is responsible for presiding over Mental Health Court and coordinating the roles of the judiciary with the functions of the various agencies and providers.
 For more information, call 407-742-2400 in Osceola County.